ZipCPU/sdspi/README.md

 - **C++ Model**: The design is missing a C++ model for testing the eMMC interface.
 A C++ model exists for testing the SDIO interface, just not the eMMC interface.
 The difference between the two would be the commands supported and their meanings.
+More significant differences include both BOOT mode, and HS400 which requires the DS.

-- **eMMC HS400 Data Strobe**: Although support exists for the data strobe, it has not been tested in hardware.
-There are reasons to believe the data strobe front end implementation might not work in hardware, and specifically reasons to believe it won't close timing.
-As a result, this feature is awaiting hardware which will support testing with the data strobe.
+- **eMMC HS400 Data Strobe**: Data strobe testing has had some limited success in hardware.
+I would welcome you try it.
+Extended throughput testing remains pending.

 - **Better time modeling**: After reviewing various specifications, it is apparent the design needs better IO time modeling.
 An ideal solution would